leolee99/PIGuard/README.md

 - ```--save_thres```: the performance threshold to save models, the model will only be saved when the performance exceeds the threshold.
 - ```--resume```: the model you want to load.

-Then, you can train InjecGuard by excuting the command:
+Then, you can train PIGuard by excuting the command:
 ```
 python train.py
 ```